EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 the appropriate Docker image has been installed onto them, and they are ready to be used.
 It takes about 15 minutes for the autoscaler to actually remove nodes that are deemed superfluous, as a hedge against the recent high traffic picking up again.

+The OIDC provider that was created in the prior step, installing the EBS CSI Addon, can be re-used in this step.

 #### Create launch template
 Go to EC2 -> Launch Templates and make a new one.
 Name it something like 'xrengine-production-instanceserver'.